 Ludacris.
 Jason Aldean.
 A full arena on its feet waving its hands in the air.

-The close of the CMT Music Awards Wednesday night was one of the most telling moments in the two-and-a-half-hour show as a veteran rapper joined one of country's boundary-pushing acts in "Dirt Road Anthem," a song with a backroads storyline and a rap that brazenly namechecks George Jones.
+The close of the CMT Music Awards on Wednesday night (June 8) was one of the most telling moments in the two-and-a-half-hour show, as a veteran rapper joined one of country’s boundary-pushing acts to perform “Dirt Road Anthem,” a song with a backroads storyline and a rap that brazenly namechecks George Jones.

-Hosted by Kid Rock at Nashville's Bridgestone Arena, the awards embraced a rather stunning blend of pop in its country with none of the evening's winners-including Taylor Swift, Blake Shelton, Miranda Lambert and Lady Antebellum-dominating the night.
+Hosted by Kid Rock at Nashville’s Bridgestone Arena, the CMT Awards embraced a rather stunning blend of pop in its country, with none of the evening’s winners — including Taylor Swift, Blake Shelton, Miranda Lambert and Lady Antebellum — dominating the night.

 “I love that about the CMT Awards,” the Band Perry’s Kimberly Perry told media backstage.
 “There’s always a lot of flavors circulating around the room.”

-Swift-who's taken a certain amount of criticism for leaning pop-earned video of the year for "Mine," but she accepted the honor in a remote connection from Milwaukee with a banjo draped around her neck.
+Swift — who’s taken a certain amount of criticism for leaning towards pop — earned video of the year for “Mine,” but she accepted the honor in a remote connection from Milwaukee with a banjo draped around her neck.
 She was clearly in the middle of the most country part of her current set.